 The City provides long-term disability benefits to eligible employees.
-At the year end, the accrued liability of \$5,944 (2019 - \$5,903) represents the actuarial valuation of benefits to be paid on the history of claims with employees.
+At the year end, the accrued liability of \$5,932 (2020 - \$5,944) represents the actuarial valuation of benefits to be paid on the history of claims with employees.
 The City has established a long-term disability reserve to reduce future impact of these obligations.
-The accrued benefit liability and the net benefit cost for the fiscal year were determined by an actuarial valuation for December 2017.
+The accrued benefit liability and the net benefit cost for the fiscal year were determined by an actuarial valuation for December 2020 and projected to December 2021.